BradleyEdelman/Alzheimers-MRI-Classification/README.md

 ### Project Overview

-This repository contains a series of notebooks aimed at classifying Alzheimer's Disease (AD) from anatomical MRI images.
+This project aims to classify four stages of Alzheimer's Disease (AD) from anatomical MRI images.
 The project explores various machine learning techniques, including traditional models like Random Forest, and deep learning approaches such as CNNs and transfer learning.

 #### Highlights:
 - **Data Exploration & Preprocessing**: Checking data quality, dimensionality reduction via PCA, and addressing class imbalances.